mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

-This blog post attempts to introduce the conceptual advantages of stochastic regression imputation, as mentioned in the last post [The persistent problem of missing data]({{< relref "/post/the-persistent-problem-of-missing-data" >}}), using practical examples in Python.
+This blog post attempts to introduce the conceptual advantages of stochastic regression imputation, as mentioned in the last post [The persistent problem of missing data]({{< relref "/post/the-persistent-problem-of-missing-data" >}}), with the help of practical examples written in Python.

-Stochastic regression imputation is based on regression imputation in which imputations are generated based on a model estimated on the observed values.
-In regression imputation, the imputed are the most likely values under the particular model.
-This often amplifies the relations in the data in an undesirable way.

-The drawbacks of regression imputation, as well as related more recent methods from the area of machine learning, are dangerous as they may lead to imputations which seem to be perfect for the model generated from the observed data.
+Deterministic regression imputation is an imputation method based on (linear) regression.
+To estimate missing values a regression model is fitted to the observed part of the data and then the estimates of the model are used as imputations at the points where missing values occur.
+Deterministic regression imputation has multiple drawbacks.
+On the one hand, it strengthens the relationships in the data, and on the other hand, it does not take into account the uncertainty about missing data.
+Another disadvantage of deterministic regression imputation, as well as related more recent methods from the area of machine learning, is that they may lead to imputations which seem to be perfect for the model generated from the observed data.
-However, these methods unfortunately amplify relationships in the data, artificially increasing correlations and underestimating variation.

 The basic idea behind stochastic regression imputation is to account for the inherent uncertainty about missing values by adding noise.
 This is a very